-For a primarily online Master of Arts in Christian Ministries, students can earn a degree with as little as three weeks of on-campus intensive courses over a two-year program.
+For a primarily online Master of Arts in Christian Ministries, students can earn a degree with two weeks of on-campus intensive courses over a two-year program.

 Most United Methodist students must complete 1/3 of the degree in residency.
 A two-year program can be completed with five on-campus courses (15 credits), or two to three weeks on campus per year.

 For ordination requirements, please check with your denominational leadership.

 A. Formation courses, including collaboration in a professionally facilitated ministry group (MINgroup) that meets weekly online and in the Intensive Week each term for three terms.

 B. Ministry in a church or community site in your area (10 – 20 hours per week)